vitaly-t/custom-string-formatter/README.md

 **Filter Arguments**

-You can pass arguments into a filter after `:`:
+You can pass arguments into a filter after `:` symbol:

 ```
 ${propertyName | filterName : -123.45 : Hello World!}